openlab-at-city-tech/openlab/wp-content/plugins/resize-image-after-upload/readme.txt

 1. Full preview of the settings screen

 == Changelog ==

+= 1.4.2 =
+* [update] Added ability to enter a resize value of zero (0) to prevent resizing in a particular dimension.

 = 1.4.1 =
 * [fix] Reverting code back to how it was in v1.3.0 after previous premature deployment of v1.4.0.
 Please use this version.